-Typically, this 25-acre pond is stocked a couple of times during spring, and fishing will be best very soon after the fish arrive.
+Typically, this 25-acre pond is stocked with trout a couple of times during spring, and fishing will be best very soon after the fish arrive.

 Check the Oregon Department of Fish and Wildlife’s annual trout stocking schedule (linked below) for a good idea of when to plan your trips.

-The usual lake-fishing techniques for trout will take planters here.
+The usual lake-fishing techniques for trout will take trout here.
 (More detail: Trout Fishing: Basic How-To Techniques and Tips.)

-During the summer, the trout fishery will be poor or non-existent, so turn your attention to a decent fishery for largemouth bass as well as bluegill, bullhead catfish and crappie.
+During the summer, the trout fishery will be slow, so turn your attention to a decent fishery for largemouth bass as well as bluegill, bullhead catfish and crappie.

-Bass and crappie often will be found in shallower water during the spring spawning season, but the bass in particularly will tend to move into deeper water during other times of the season.
+Bass and crappie often will be found in shallower water during the spring spawning season, but they will tend to move into deeper water during other times of the season.

 Medco Pond is a bit more than an hour from the Medford area, located on the Butte Falls-Prospect Road between (appropriately) Butte Falls and Prospect.